 Anime and Manga

-- One Piece - Chess fires flaming arrows at Sanji and Chopper after Kuromarimo throws balls of highly flammable hair at them.
+- In the Drum arc of One Piece, Chess fires flaming arrows at Sanji and Chopper after Kuromarimo throws balls of highly flammable hair at them.

-- Slayers: FLAAAAARE...ARROW!!!
+- Slayers has a spell called FLAAAAARE...ARROW!!!
 This spell generates an arrow of pure fire, though if the caster isn't strong in black magic, it comes out more like a carrot.

 - Subverted in Troy, where the Trojans use flaming arrows to set wooden boats on fire, then return to using conventional arrows to kill people.
 Also subverted in the actual Iliad, for the same reason — they also used firebrands.

 - One of the most famous shots of the movie Robin Hood: Prince of Thieves was Kevin Costner's Robin letting fly with one of these in slow-mo.

 - Robin Hood: Men in Tights parodies the trope's overuse in Robin Hood films.
 It featured an opening credits sequence back by random shots of people shooting Arrows on Fire... and then they show the thatch-roofed village that they destroyed with these arrows "every time they make a new Robin Hood movie."